Halfway to I2K 2025

 I’m a developer of an open source tool that I want to teach people about- how do I get involved?

-Please sign up via the Airtable link above!
 You will be asked for a bit of demographic information, as well as information about the workshop you plan to teach, specifically

-Can this be anytime on October 17th-19th?
+Can this be anytime on November 17-19?

 Yes!
 You can host this workshop in any time that works well for you to teach it in.
 We very much hope to have tutorials appropriate for all time zones!